fwg001/fwg001.github.io/_posts/2019-10-15-design-ethics.markdown

 Thank you.

 ...
-This post was taken from my speaking notes presented to 200 of my collegaues and our internal UX conference in 2019.
-More on that story soon.
+This post was crafted from a lighting talk I shared with 200 of my colleagues/friends at our internal UX conference in September 2019.
+More about that story coming soon.